jameszhou89/mycoursera/README.md

 3. Crucial skills in data structures, algorithms, and version control
 4. Cutting-edge fields such as artificial intelligence, machine learning, and web development

-Through dedicated learning and hands-on projects, I have acquired a strong skill set that I believe will be highly valuable in pursuing a career in software development, data science, or artificial intelligence.
+Through dedicated learning and hands-on projects, I have acquired a strong skill set in computer science that I believe will be highly valuable in pursuing a career in software development, data science, or artificial intelligence.

 The platform's high-quality content, delivered by top universities and industry experts, has provided me with a comprehensive learning experience.
 I look forward to leveraging my knowledge gained and continuing to grow in these exciting domains.